JacksonBurns/fastprop/README.md

 </p>

 # Announcements
-## alphaXiv
+## alphaXiv Paper
-The `fastprop` paper is freely available online at [arxiv.org/abs/2404.02058](https://arxiv.org/abs/2404.02058) and we are conducting open source peer review on [alphaXiv](https://alphaxiv.org/abs/2404.02058) - comments are appreciated!
+The companion academic paper describing `fastprop` is freely available online at [alphaXiv](https://www.alphaxiv.org/abs/2404.02058).
 The source for the paper is stored in this repository under the `paper` directory.

 ## Initial Release :tada: